DUPIXENT does not require initial lab testing or ongoing lab monitoring,

 For supplemental injection training, visit our Patient Video Injection Support Center

-DUPIXENT is clear to slightly opalescent, colorless to pale yellow solution available as:
+DUPIXENT is a clear to slightly opalescent, colorless to pale yellow solution available as:

 DUPIXENT is available in cartons containing 2 pre-filled pens or syringes with needle shields.
 Each 300 mg pre-filled syringe or pre-filled pen delivers 300 mg/2 mL.
 Each 200 mg pre-filled syringe or pre-filled pen delivers 200 mg/1.14 mL.